osefatul/Gmail-React-Clone/README.md

 # Gmail Clone Project Using JS/React
-- Use this [link](https://react-clone-43589.web.app/) to see the design. login page will pop up. you can login using your gmail address.

 ### Intro

-Practical example of Slack application made in MERN stack.
+Practical example of Gmail application made in React and Firebase stack.
 We used all levels code and concepts.

-I have made this project in React and firebase.
+### Live
+Use this [link](https://react-clone-43589.web.app/) to see the design. login page will pop up. you can login using your gmail address.

 ### Techs
 - React